askinss/authpro/README.md

 * Email for login
 * Erb for views

-However, you can easily change the code that auth-pro generates if you want to.
-It's just simple Rails code.
+However, you can easily change the code that Authpro generates if you want to.
+It's just simple Ruby / Rails code.

-To be honest you really should change the code.
-Most of the code in the user model should be moved to a different place but it's up to you if you want to move it into concerns ala Rails 4 or extract the logic into Service Objects.
+To be honest you really should change the generated code.
+Most of the code in the user model should be moved to a different place.
+You can use the new concerns functionality in Rails 4.
+More information about concerns can be found [here](http://37signals.com/svn/posts/3372-put-chubby-models-on-a-diet-with-concerns).

-Add authpro to Gemfile
-Uncomment bcrypt
-bundle install
-run rails g authpro
-rake db:migrate
-rails s
+If concerns concerns you, you can always extract the code into Service Objects.
+More info about Service Objects can be found [here](http://railscasts.com/episodes/398-service-objects).